cloudify-cosmo/docs.getcloudify.org/content/intro/what-is-cloudify.md

 # Open-Source

-Cloudify comprises several open-source tools and our proprietary Python code which allows for easy composability.
+Cloudify comprises several open-source tools and our Python code which allows for easy composability.

 The main open-source components behind Cloudify are: